"UVa set to launch global classrooms"

 Zelikow and the author laud the new approach of flipping the classroom.
 New huh?

 But so is Google.
 Can the result of a MOOC on the participant be described as "an education?"
-Is this effort more valuable for UVa to go global or for the particpants?
+Is this effort more valuable for UVa to go global or for the participants?

 I have taken several MOOCs and some were good, some were not.
-One was even at UVa.
-What usually made the difference was I interacted with the instructor.
+One was even through UVa.
+What usually made the difference was if I was able to interact with the instructor.
 If you do not have access to an actual person to enrich your learning, what does that say about quality?
-My feeling is that an education starts when you are born and mostly comes from interactions with real life people.
-There is a whole lot more going on that just the conveyance of content.
-It is a two way street despite what the commercials at the University of Phoenix would have you believe.
+My feeling is that a real education starts when you are born and mostly comes from interactions with real life people.
+There is a whole lot more going on that just the conveyance of information or content.
+Learning is a two way street despite what the commercials at the University of Phoenix would have you believe.
 The MOOCs I've taken helped me but only to the degree necessary.
+They did their job.
 There are many shortfalls with MOOCs not the least of which is the way they are pushed and marketed.

 The intoxication with flipping is even worse.
 Nevermind "flipping" a classroom to those of us in the basement meant sneaking into a classroom and literally turning all the desks upside down.
-This oft repeated buzzword seems to pour honey into the ears of reformers and they immediately conclude this is the panacea.
+This oft repeated buzzword seems to seduce reformers and they immediately conclude this is the "panacea".
+The magic bullet.
 I can't escape the irony that this "flipping" (and the paper uses quotes too) is all too normal.
 It usually amounts to a taped lecture and then making the students do what would have previously been homework in class.
 In some cases that is an improvement and the teacher who can be replaced by a computer deserves to be.
 It is one of many best practices.
-But we must not forget that a good education involves a teacher, a student and an endless variety of methods.
-None of which should be sacrificed for expediency or cost.
-There are trade offs.
+But we must not forget that a good education involves a teacher, a student and an rich variety of methods.
+None that are worthwhile should be sacrificed for expediency or cost.
+There are trade offs with flipping.
 In high schools for instance having 8 teachers "flip" on you might mean you are now saddled with a hours of instructional videos amounting to more homework.
 The door may be open to individual attention in class and more student centered strategies but at what cost to the student?
-The fluid nature of pieceing together information replaced with uniform and robotic information.
+The fluid nature of piecing together information replaced with uniform and robotic information.

-It seems in our rush to improve the status quo in education we are willing to look beyond the flaws of any given approach and promote it simply because of the novelty.
+It seems in our rush to improve the status quo in education we are willing to look beyond the flaws of any given approach and promote it simply because of the novelty or the price.
 Zelikow and UVa are doing a good thing.
 But anyone who believes this will amount to some increase in quality or experience for most enrolled is probably mistaken.
 The real benefit is the ability of Zelikow to then do more small group discussion during the actual class.
 As we change the face of education we must not overlook the fact that it still needs to resemble a face.
-After reading his piece it would seem to me that Douglass Rucskoff of CNN would agree that we should not make distance learning, MOOCs or similar reform into it something it is not.
+After reading his piece it would seem to me that Douglass Rucskoff of CNN would agree that we should not make distance learning, MOOCs or similar reform into it something they are not.

-I remember 15 years ago doing my student teaching and supervising a latin class where the students learned via sattelite network.
+I remember 15 or so years ago doing my student teaching and supervising a latin class where the students learned via satellite network.
 They watched broadcast lessons, submitted their papers by mail and waited weeks for feedback.
 Their boredom and frustration was painfully obvious.
-Not so much with the delay but with the isolated feel and absence of a relationship with a teacher.
-Devoid spontenaity their learning suffered.
+Not so much with the delay but with the isolated feel and absence of a relationship with a knowledgeable teacher.
+They were stuck with me.
+Devoid spontaneity their learning suffered.
 This and their multi-tasking meant there was no way they learned as much as the students present with the teacher.
 But they did have the chance to take Latin which counts for something.

 Flipping and MOOCs and what they are.
 Not headlines.
 And not real progress.